-Each year the ministry provides school boards with Education Programs - Other funding, which is additional funding outside the Grants for Student Needs.
-Some of this funding is allocated to school boards to support students with special education needs.
-Details on the Education Programs - Other funding can be found on the Ministry of Education website.
+In 2021-22 the ministry intends to provide school boards with Priorities and Partnerships Funding funding for specific programs or initiatives, which is additional funding outside the Grants for Student Needs.
+Some of this funding is allocated to school boards for initiatives to support students with special education needs.
+Further details regarding Priorities and Partnerships Funding can be found on the Ministry of Education website.